 The Jacket Method

 There are plenty of nursing tops with a cardigan sewn on to the back of it.
 Or Latched Mama has an excellent cardigan that converts into a nursing cover for $39.
 The idea behind this is it gives you something to help you cover up with.
 To duplicate this look just get a cute cardigan and one of your nursing tanks.
-Unhook the nursing tank-pull the jacket across you till you’re comfortable-BAM!
+Unhook the nursing tank-pull the jacket across you until you’re comfortable-BAM!
 You’re nursing.

 There are tons of options now days when it comes to nursing clothes.
 There are also tons of ways to use your existing clothes to help you nurse comfortably!
 I personally did a combination of both buying new nursing specific clothes and repurposing my old clothes to better fit my new life.
 Below are some links to some excellent stores with loads of cute clothing options.
 You figure out what works best for you.
 There will be absolutely no judgment from me.